Derek Carr Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- Carr's 205.3 passing yards per game in nine matchups against the Chargers are 79.2 fewer yards than his over/under in Sunday's game.
+- Carr averages 205.3 passing yards per game in nine matchups against the Chargers, 75.2 fewer yards his over/under in Sunday's game.

-- Carr threw multiple TDs twice in those matchups against the Chargers, while throwing a touchdown pass in seven games.
+- Carr threw at least a pair of TDs twice in those contests against the Chargers, while throwing a touchdown pass in seven games.

 - Note: Carr's stats vs. Chargers date back to 2016.